 - Be polite and courteous!
 While you may be upset or unfairly picked out, don’t let that frustration boil to the surface.
 Being rude will not help your case.
-If you are truly innocent, you will get a chance to fight your ticket in court.
+If you are genuinely innocent, you will get a chance to fight your ticket in court.

-- Pull over as soon as you can into a safe area even if it means getting off the freeway or going into a parking lot or gas station.
+- Pull over as soon as you can into a safe area, even if it means getting off the freeway or going into a parking lot or gas station.
 You don’t want to disrupt traffic or put the officer in harm’s way.

 - Turn off your engine.